 Once Pizzagate broke out, the Hampstead hoax was folded into the wider narrative, with Pizzagaters eagerly following Draper’s videos as she added more and more ludicrous twists to her tale (such as her claim that the Satanists forced her children to appear in a Super Bowl advert).
 Pizzagaters are known for smearing innocent people as child molesters based on utterly nonsensical evidence, but by embracing Ella Draper, they went further: Draper’s supporters are not only smearing innocent people, they are defending actual child abusers.

 Because that’s exactly what Ella Draper and Abraham Christie are: child abusers.
 Anybody who tries to portray them as innocent parties is – knowingly or not – taking part in a child abuse cover-up.

 Now, you may be wondering why I’m writing about this, given that I usually blog about the fantasy and science fiction scene.
-Well, one of the sites hosting content that whitewashes Draper is the Infogalactic wiki, run by alt-right fantasy maestro Vox Day.
+Well, one of the sites hosting content that whitewashes Draper is the Infogalactic wiki, founded by alt-right fantasy maestro Vox Day.

 The relevant article is entitled “List of alleged pedophilia elites”.
 I can’t legally link to it, as it identifies Draper’s two children by name, but here is the passage discussing the subject:

 The above text was added on 9 June 2017.
 It has now been part of the site for more than a year.